 Art History offers a range of courses drawn from offerings in art history with the art department, and from other departments and programs in the College of Arts and Sciences, including Classics, History, and East Asian studies.
 The Art History Program seeks to introduce students to a wide range of historical periods and cultures, and to develop students’ skills for critically evaluating works of art within their historical and cultural contexts.
 Department Website

-The Department of Earth and Atmospheric Sciences and the Atmospheric Sciences Research Center (ASRC) provide the University with the state's largest program in atmospheric science and meteorology.
-The undergraduate program provides a broad background in three fundamental areas of atmospheric science: synoptic (observations and weather forecasting), dynamic (theory and computer modeling), and physical (lightning, acid rain, cloud physics, atmospheric chemistry).
+The Department of Atmospheric and Environmental Science and the Atmospheric Sciences Research Center provide the University with the state’s largest program in atmospheric science and meteorology, and one of the largest in the United States.
+The undergraduate program enables students to study in the fundamental areas of atmospheric science: synoptic and mesoscale (midlatitude and tropical meteorology, weather analysis and forecasting), climate (climate variability, climate change), physical (cloud physics, atmospheric chemistry, air pollution), and computational (numerical weather prediction, climate modeling).
 Department Website

 Biochemistry and Molecular Biology

 The Biochemistry and Molecular Biology program is designed for students interested in these rapidly developing fields of science.
 Students with training in these fields can pursue careers as researchers in academic or industrial settings or they can pursue further study in graduate or professional schools.
 Department Website

 The Biology B.S. provides a strong background for further study either in graduate school or medicine and prepare the student for secondary school teaching and a variety of careers in biology at the technical level.
 Graduates often find technical-level positions with pharmaceutical companies or as research assistants in grant-related positions.
 Those who go on to graduate or professional school have a wide array of career opportunities in research, health fields, and business.

 The Biology B.A. is designed with the aims of the liberal or fine arts students in mind and as such is not intended for the professional biologist or teacher.
 Department Website